gustafguner/ci-server/README.md

 7. Finish by clicking on the `Add webhook` button.

-If everything is working correctly then whenever a Pull Request is made to the repository in GitHub, the CI server should be able to compile the code, execute tests and notify the results.
+If everything is working correctly then whenever a Pull Request is made to the test repository in GitHub, the CI server should be able to compile the code, execute tests and notify the results.

 ### Running Tests